 Do you need a water softener if you have a water filtration system?

 Do you have a hard water issue?
-Then yes.
-While filtration systems can remove a broad range of tap water contaminants, including heavy metals, chlorine, chloramine and sediment, only water softeners can remove hardness minerals.
+Then yes, you could benefit from using a water softener alongside your whole house water filter system.
+Filtration systems can remove a broad range of tap water contaminants, including heavy metals, chlorine, chloramine and sediment, but they can’t remove hardness minerals – only a dedicated water softener can do this.

 Do you need a water filter if you have a water softener?